 If you need a home loan to finance a home purchase, Sammamish Mortgage is here to help.
 We are a mortgage company serving the Pacific Northwest region including Washington, Idaho, Colorado, and Oregon.
 We have been providing mortgage programs with flexible qualification criteria to borrowers since 1992.
 Please contact us if you have any questions or are ready to apply for a home loan.

-If you’re thinking of selling your home in Washington or Oregon sometime soon, then you may want to consider making certain updates to your home to boost its perceived value and sell for top dollar.
-But not all renovations will…
+Thinking of selling your Washington or Oregon home in the near future?
+If so, you’ll want to consider making certain updates to your home to boost its perceived value and sell for top dollar.

 For both new and seasoned homeowners alike, most home maintenance checklists found online can be overwhelming.
 There’s just so much that goes into keeping a home in great shape.
 The average homeowner doesn’t have the time or budget to tackle…